Nothing is impossible, the word itself says, 'I'm possible'! - Audrey Hepburn

 - Results are visible in a couple of months

 Your surgery is performed under local anesthetic.
 That means you won't feel any side effects related to general anesthesia, such as nausea and dizziness.
 You'll even be able to drive yourself home.
-However, it's always best to have someone who you can trust help you during the intial recovery period.
+However, it's always best to have someone who you can trust help you during the initial recovery period.
 Even the simplest things can be quite difficult to do in the first day or two after your surgery, so you'll need their help.